AyushSaxena/2025-06-17-shell-genomics-regn/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
+    Participants must bring a Regeneron laptop, either Mac or PC which must have access to a browser (Chrome, firefox).
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    :
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).

 </p>

 {% comment %}